PayString/rfcs/src/spec/payid-easy-checkout.md

     GET /.well-known/webfinger?resource=payid%3Aalice%24wallet.com
     Host: wallet.com

-If the customer's PayID server has enabled PayID Easy Checkout in their wallet, the server would respond with something like this:
+If the payer's PayID server has enabled PayID Easy Checkout in their wallet, the server would respond with something like this:

      HTTP/1.1 200 OK
      Access-Control-Allow-Origin: *